 Online scams take place all over social media, and Instagram’s popularity also has made it an ideal platform for scammers.
 Scammers are always looking for potential targets on Instagram because it’s a hub for people, influencers, and businesses that rely on it as a key source of their income.

-Top Instagram Scams
+Top Instagram scams

 Online fraudsters use various methods and tactics to exploit the Instagram app.
 They do all this to compromise users’ sensitive data and accounts and grab money from them.
-Instagram scams come in various forms, and the most common types are as follows:
+Instagram frauds come in various forms, and the most common types are as follows:

-1. Phishing Messages
+1. Phishing messages

 Phishing messages are among the top Instagram scams.
 The scammer sends you a message by setting up a fake account and pretends to be from some legitimate organization.
 The scammer lures you into clicking on the link sent in a message.
-Soon as you click on the link, it will either take you to phishing websites asking you for your details or download malware on your device.
+When you click on the link, it will either take you to phishing websites asking you for your details or download malware on your device.

 The scammer added a Tea and Biscuit message with the Union Jack flag to look more authentic.
 Most people detected it as a phishing message and thus avoided responding.
 Moreover, people have reported that they have been receiving emails from hackers.
 They pose themself as someone from Instagram and inform them about verifying their accounts to get a blue badge.